MobilityDB/MobilityDataScienceBook/chapter4/README.md

 ScheldeData.zip: data obtained from http://waterinfo.be, contanining electric conductivity (EC) and temperature(Temp) for some stations (also included in the dataset) between April 1st and 9th, 2022.

 EC_STWSScheldeApril.ipynb: Jupyter notebooks containing the code for the visualizations of the EC and Temp data.
+Uses the Schelde river dataset.

-2dtimechart.ipynb: 2D-time (mosaic) chart of temperatures.
+2dtimeshartsalinity-andTimeHistogram.ipynb: 2D-time (mosaic) chart and time histogram of salinity.
 Python code.

 ganttchart.ipynb: Gantt chart example.
-Python code.

-timehistogram.ipynb: Time histogram.
 Python code.

 ### Delhi Dataset